Skip to main content

 • The CVASC operates Sunday to Thursday during standard working hours — confirm the exact hours when booking your appointment as schedules can vary

 One common question from Indian nationals in Dubai is whether they can apply for a China visa online.
 As of 2026, there is no Chinese eVisa available for Indian passport holders.
-All applications from Indian nationals must be submitted in person (or through an authorised agent like OraVisa) at the CVASC or Chinese Embassy.
-Online application forms are available to prepare and download, but submission is always physical.
+All applications from Indian nationals must be submitted in person at the CVASC or Chinese Embassy — or by a representative carrying your signed authorization letter, which OraVisa (a visa service assistant, not an authorised agent of CVASC) can arrange.
+The application form is completed online via the China Online Visa Application (COVA) system at visaforchina.cn, but submission of the printed, signed form and supporting documents is always physical.

 Document Checklist for Indian Nationals Applying for China Visa in Dubai